Azure/azure-iot-cli-extension/README.md

 **Tip#1** Many commands require the default policy to exist on the target resource which is being manipulated.
 For example IoT Hub based commands commonly look for the **iothubowner** policy. _This behavior will change in a future update_.

 **Tip#2** For command parameters that take JSON, for example the `az iot hub device-twin update` command's `--set` parameter, JSON input is different between CMD/Powershell and Bash like shells.

-Please read the [Wiki Tips page](https://github.com/Azure/azure-iot-cli-extension/wiki/Tips) for more detail.
+Please read the [Tips Wiki page](https://github.com/Azure/azure-iot-cli-extension/wiki/Tips) for more detail and to maximize the functionality and enjoyment out of the IoT extension.

 ## Developer setup